chiaqi/bpftrace/tests/README.md

 `bpftrace_test --gtest_filter=-codegen*`

-## Runtime
+## Runtime tests

-  Runtime tests will call bpftrace executable.
+  Runtime tests will call the bpftrace executable.
-  * Default run: `sudo make runtime-tests` inside your build folder
+  * Run: `sudo make runtime-tests` inside your build folder
-  * Alternative Run: `sudo ./tests/runtime-tests.sh` inside your build folder
-  * Change path to bpftrace executable: Edit the `/etc/environment` file by adding the variable `BPFTRACE_PATH=path/to/bpftrace`
+  * By default, runtime-tests will look for the executable in the build folder.
+You can set a value to the environment variable `BPFTRACE_RUNTIME_TEST_EXECUTABLE` to customize it